Stan Wawrinka: 2017: French Open finalist, knee injury

 To start his 2017 campaign, Wawrinka chose not to defend his Chennai Open title (he had won the previous 3 editions), and played in Brisbane instead.
 He reached the semifinals, losing to No. 5 Kei Nishikori in straight sets.
-At the Australian Open he barely escaped a first round exit by beating Slovakian player Martin Kližan after being down a break in the 5th set.
+At the Australian Open he barely escaped a first round exit by beating Slovak player Martin Kližan after being down a break in the 5th set.
 He then played Steve Johnson and beat him in straight sets and played Viktor Troicki in the third round, winning in four sets.
 In the fourth round, he played Italian Andreas Seppi, beating him in three tight tiebreaks to progress to the quarterfinals.
 He then beat 12th seed Jo-Wilfried Tsonga in three sets, to set up a semifinal against his compatriot and 17th seed Roger Federer.
 Wawrinka lost the all-Swiss clash, recovering from a two sets to love deficit and holding numerous breaking points in the opening games of 5th set only to ultimately lose 3–6.
 Federer went on to win the tournament.
 Despite the loss this result elevated Wawrinka back to No. 3.
 Wawrinka was then upset by Damir Džumhur in the first round of the Dubai Duty Free Tennis Championships in straight sets.